-- Individual server IDs can be obtained using client.hub.listServerIds(hubKey). - The unicast namespace assumes all methods receive hubkey and serverID as their first two parameters, then any other parameter as specified by the regular Server API.
+- Individual server IDs can be obtained using client.hub.listServerIds(hubSessionKey). - The unicast namespace assumes all methods receive hubSessionKey and serverID as their first two parameters, then any other parameter as specified by the regular Server API.

 '''

-client.unicast.[namespace].[methodname](hubKey, serverId, param1, param2)
+client.unicast.[namespace].[methodName](hubSessionKey, serverId, param1, param2)

 '''

-- You can obtain hubKey using different authentication methods.
-For more information, see [Large-deployments > Hub-auth >]. - The multicast namespace assumes all methods receive hubkey, a list of ServerIDs, then lists of per-server parameters as specified by the regular server API.
-The return value is a map, with Successful and Failed entries.
+- The hubSessionKey can be obtained using different authentication methods.
+For more information, see [ Large-deployments > Hub-auth > ]. - The multicast namespace assumes all methods receive hubSessionKey, a list of ServerID values, then lists of per-server parameters as specified by the regular server XMLRPC API.
+The return value is a map, with Successful and Failed entries for each server involved in the call.

-'''

-client.multicast.[namespace].[methodname](hubKey, [serverId1, serverId2], [param1_s1,

-param1_s2], [param2_s1, param2_s2])
+''' client.multicast.[namespace].[methodname](hubSessionKey, [serverId1, serverId2], [param1_s1, param1_s2], [param2_s1, param2_s2]) '''

-'''